singhaidotnish/resuminimalicious/_posts/2025-12-15-pen-drawing-for-focus.md

 ---
-title: "The Line as an Anchor: How Pen Drawing Calms My ADHD Brain"
+title: "The Line as an Anchor: How Pen Drawing Calms A ADHD Brain"
 excerpt: "My non-digital focus ritual.
 Using repetitive pen strokes on paper to create a kinetic anchor for my restless mind."
 date: 2025-12-15 # Add today's date
 layout: single